Graduate Students

 Regina Schreiber

-I am mainly interested in emotional invalidation.
-More specifically I am focusing on how people may invalidate their own emotions, and how this relates to general impaired psychological functioning, as well as symptoms of borderline personality disorder.
-Another area of research I hope to pursue is that of mental health stigma, both in a general sense and in the context of college athletics.
+I am currently interested in understanding patterns of overcontrol versus undercontrol in borderline personality disorder, and how emotion dysregulation may be a common factor underlying all personality pathology.
+My early studies in graduate school were focused on emotional invalidation, in terms of how people may invalidate their own emotions, and how this relates to general impaired psychological functioning, as well as symptoms of borderline personality disorder.
 I am particularly interested in how people internalize stigma related to mental illness as being a negative reflection of who he/she/they are as a person.

 Dylan Shelton